-Cindy Prado Says ‘I Only Do Butt Stuff’ In Impossibly Tight Leggings & Tiny Bra
+Cindy Prado Says ‘I Only Do Butt Stuff At The Gym’ In Impossibly Tight Leggings & Tiny Bra

 Instagram may be overflowing with attractive models, but they need to watch their backs.
-Cindy Prado is the Miami-based sensation who comes with blonde hair, blue-green eyes, and a body that’s making waves.
+Cindy Prado is the Miami-based sensation with blonde hair, blue-green eyes, and a body that’s making waves.

 Cindy’s May 21 Instagram update might not come bikini-clad, but it’s showing a body worthy of a two-piece swimsuit.
-Cindy has posted a snap of herself in super-tight leggings and a matching sports bra – neither are holding back on flaunting her fit physique.
+Cindy has posted a snap of herself in super-tight leggings and a matching sports bra, which neither is holding back on flaunting her fit physique.
 The picture shows Prado posing on a glass-paneled balcony with blurred ocean views.
 She’s looking right at the camera, although it’s the caption that offers real info.

 Given the pert booty on show, this seems to be one model who puts her money where her mouth is.
-Alongside flaunting this blonde’s muscular rear, the snap has taken in Prado’s sculpted shoulders, flat stomach, and all-around bronzed skin.
+Alongside flaunting this blonde’s muscular rear, the snap has taken showing Prado’s sculpted shoulders, flat stomach, and all-around bronzed skin.
 A somewhat knowing gaze from Cindy adds a touch of mystery, but she has obliged with her workout details.
 In fact, today’s two-piece doesn’t just appear to be gym wear for Cindy.
 As the caption states, she also “[runs] errands in it.”
 The athleisurewear is confirmed as being from White Fox Boutique.

 Fans have been leaving their thoughts.
 One kept it vague, per their comment.